al1sant0s/tsto2rgb/README.md

 #### Making icon assets

-To create menu icon assets, which are basically rgb assets which come in 4 tiers: ipad3, retina, ipad, iphone.
+To create menu icon assets, which are basically rgb assets that come in 4 tiers: ipad3, retina, ipad, iphone.
 Use the --icon [-i] option and provide a list of directories where the images you want to convert into rgb are located.
 After that, use the --output [-o] option and provide where the resulting files will be saved.
 4 subfolders will be created within the directory specified under the --output argument.
 The name will be determined by the name of the output directory.
 Take the following command as an example: